Twin Torque Service

 1. 0–50 km: Brake gently

-Worn pads (down to metal)Metal backing grinds disc β†’ deep grooves β†’ disc needs replacement (+300-800 PLN per disc)
+Worn pads (to metal)Metal backing grinds the disc β†’ deep grooves β†’ disc replacement required.
+Cost: +300–800 PLN per disc

-Disc thinner than MINOverheating during braking β†’ warping (pedal pulsation) β†’ cracks β†’ RISK OF DISC FAILURE
+Disc below MIN thicknessOverheating β†’ pedal vibration β†’ cracks β†’ RISK OF DISC FAILURE

-Seized caliper slidesPads don't retract from disc β†’ constant friction β†’ overheating β†’ premature wear
+Seized caliper guide pinsPads do not retract β†’ constant friction β†’ overheating β†’ premature wear

 Tips

-• Break in new brakes for 200 km
+• Bed in new brakes for 200 km

 Need a consultation?